bryansteiner/gpu-passthrough-tutorial/README.md

     <img src="./img/cpu_architecture.png" width="300">
 </div><br>

 It's time to edit the XML configuration of our VM.
-I've added the following lines of code (custom for every processor):
+I've added the following lines of code (NOTE: customize for your processor):

 ```
 <vcpu placement="static">12</vcpu>